Hydrospheredata/hydro-serving/docs/src/main/tut/how-to/write-manifests.md

 ### `kind: Application`

-For this type of the manifest you have to declare one of the follwing:
+For this type of the manifest you have to declare one of the following:

 - `singular` defines a single-model application.
 - `pipeline` defines application as a pipeline of models.

 <hr>

-`singular` applications usually consist of smaller amout of definitions.
+`singular` applications usually consist of smaller amount of definitions.

 ```yaml
 kind: Application